bparanj/crystal/electronics/experiments/queue/negative-clamper.md

 ### Setup:

-1. Connect the AC Source:
    - Connect one terminal of the AC source to the input of the circuit.
    - Connect the other terminal of the AC source to ground.

-2. Add the Diode and Capacitor for Clamping:
    - Place the diode in series with the AC source, with the cathode connected to the AC source and the anode connected to the capacitor.
    - Connect the other end of the capacitor to ground.
    - This orientation allows the diode to conduct during the positive half of the AC cycle, charging the capacitor and clamping the signal.